 - Hangman’s Knot (Double, Isharann Soulrender): On a 3+ a nearby enemy cannot perform move or disengage actions.

-- Storm of Blows (Double, Akhelian King): Add up to +3 to the Attack characteristic of next attack action.
+- Storm of Blows (Double, all Akhelian Kings): Add up to +3 to the Attack characteristic of the next attack action.

-- High Tide (Triple, all Leaders): On the third battle round any friendly unit within 6” of the leader gets +1 attack and strength until the end of the round for melee attacks.
+- High Tide (Triple, all Leaders): On the third battle round any friendly unit within 6” of the leader gets +1 Attack and Strength for melee attacks.

-- Biovoltaic Barrier (Triple, all Ishlaen): Until the end of the battle round count the critical hits targeting this unit as normal hits instead.
+- Biovoltaic Barrier (Triple, all Akhelian Ishlaen): Count the critical hits targeting this unit as normal hits instead.

-- Scryfish Shoal (Triple, Isharann Soulscryer): Allocate from 0 to 12 damage to an enemy within 10″.
+- Scryfish Shoal (Triple, Isharann Soulscryer): A chance to allocate up to 12 damage to an enemy within 10″.

-- Biovoltaic Blast (Quad, all Morrsarr): Allocate up to 6 damage points to all nearby enemy units.
+- Biovoltaic Blast (Quad, all Akhelian Morrsarr): Allocate up to 6 damage points to all close-by enemy units.